guscrawford-com/loft/README.md

 ### Annotate your Code with Variables & Replace Them

-You can prep (or edit already stored code `$HOME|$USERPROFILE/.loft/scaffolds`) your code with commented annoations in any script language that has a way to comment.
-(JSON files are not thought of yet 😅 and could be scaffolded, although awkwardly).
+You can prep (or edit already stored code `$HOME|$USERPROFILE/.loft/scaffolds`) your code with commented annoations in any script language that has a way to comment, or write innocuous text that the scaffolding engine can pick up.
+(There are plans to add some kind of `loft.config.json` file so that one could externally scope variable replacements in a JSON file with rigid structure requirement, but for now you'd have to essentially add properties if you're not using JSON with comments).

 *example:*